 Often it’s because we simply stick to what we’re used to.
 It can also be because we want to spend our time on more exciting things than looking at our heating bills.
-But it’s worth the effort, we promise!
+But it can be worth the effort.

 Not only could you save money, but you could find a supplier who’ll help you to lighten your carbon footprint and cut your energy use.

 How to compare energy suppliers

 - Cheaper prices – checking your Tariff Information Label can help you compare more easily.

 - Renewable energy – if you’re also eager to go green at home, then you’ll want to look out for whether a supplier offers energy from sustainable sources like solar, wind, tidal and biomass.

 - Customer service – it’s important to know that you’ll get looked after if something goes wrong – so it’s also a good idea to check online customer satisfaction scores.
 You can also talk to your friends and family about their experiences.

 Want to know more?
 See our complete guide to switching suppliers.